uncms-dev/uncms/docs/walkthrough.md

 We'll get to exactly how this will happen shortly.
 But first, we're going to need an Article model.

-## Let's use the CMS's helper models
+## Let's use UnCMS's helper models

-The CMS comes with a lot of handy helper models, and some nice helper fields too.
+UnCMS comes with a lot of handy helper models, and some nice helper fields too.
 You will want to use them, because you should always use the batteries!
 We're going to be introducing a couple of them in our `Article` model.

 First, add these imports to your `news/models.py`: